datacult/AE-coding-conventions/dc-sql_style.md

  - Boolean field names should start with `has_`, `is_`, or `does_`:
 ```
  -- Preferred
-  SELECT
+  select
-      deleted AS is_deleted,
+      deleted as is_deleted,
-      sla     AS has_sla
+      sla     as has_sla
       ...